-No parent ever wants to see their child in pain, and a child with a toothache can experience a lot of discomfort.
+A child with a toothache can experience a lot of discomfort.
+Visit Colgate PH and learn about what parents can do when their child has a toothache.
 Most of the time, a toothache is caused by injury to the tooth or a cavity.
 Here are some things that you can do to help your child when he has a toothache.

 How soon you need an appointment with your child's doctor or dentist depends on the situation.
 If there is obvious damage to the tooth, it is best to try to get him in right away.
 If the pain is not from damage or injury to the tooth and seems to come and go, then you should get him in at your provider's earliest convenience.
 Of course, if your child is in a lot of pain, get him in right away.

 The type of treatment required will depend on the diagnosis by your doctor or dentist.
 The most common treatments include oral antibiotics to get rid of any infection, pain relievers (over-the-counter, or prescription, depending on the level of pain), repair of the damaged tooth, or fillings for cavities.
 In some cases, it is necessary to remove the tooth altogether.
 Your doctor or dentist will be able to determine what the best course of treatment is for your child with a toothache.